 Key Differences Between Go and Rust

 Go developers don’t usually come to Rust because Go is “too slow.”
+For most backend workloads, Go is plenty fast!

-People are generally a bit frustrated with Go’s verbose error handling, the danger of segmentation faults from nil pointers, and the lack of generics (for a long time) or any sophisticated type system features, such as enums or traits.
-Interfaces are not a worthy replacement for traits, and the Go standard library has some weird gaps, such as the lack of a Set type.
+What people tell me when I ask them why they’re looking at Rust is that they got frustrated by the many smaller pain points that add up: Go’s verbose error handling, the danger of segmentation faults from nil pointers, and the lack of generics (for a long time) or any sophisticated type system features, such as enums or traits.
+The Go standard library has some weird gaps, such as the lack of a Set type.
+(The idiomatic workaround is map[T]struct{}, which works fine in practice but isn’t exactly equivalent to a first-class set type.)

 nil Panics in Production